MING: A Functional Approach to Learning Molecular Generative Models: Abstract

 \section{Abstract}

-Traditional molecule generation methods often rely on sequence or graph-based representations, which can limit their expressive power or require complex permutation-equivariant architectures.
+Traditional molecule generation methods often rely on sequence- or graph-based representations, which can limit their expressive power or require complex permutation-equivariant architectures.
 This paper introduces a novel paradigm for learning molecule generative models based on functional representations.
-Specifically, we propose Molecular Implicit Neural Generation (MING), a diffusion-based model that learns molecular distributions in function space.
-Unlike standard diffusion processes in data space, MING employs a novel functional denoising probabilistic process, which jointly denoises the information in both the function's input and output spaces by leveraging an expectation-maximization procedure for latent implicit neural representations of data.
-This approach allows for a simple yet effective model design that accurately captures underlying function distributions.
+Specifically, we propose Molecular Implicit Neural Generation (MING), a diffusion-based model that learns molecular distributions in the function space.
+Unlike standard diffusion processes in the data space, MING employs a novel functional denoising probabilistic process, which jointly denoises information in both the function's input and output spaces by leveraging an expectation-maximization procedure for latent implicit neural representations of data.
+This approach enables a simple yet effective model design that accurately captures underlying function distributions.
 Experimental results on molecule-related datasets demonstrate MING's superior performance and ability to generate plausible molecular samples, surpassing state-of-the-art data-space methods while offering a more streamlined architecture and significantly faster generation times.
+The code is available at \href{https://github.com/v18nguye/MING}{https://github.com/v18nguye/MING.}